 Building the right content around your keywords can make this happen.
 Let’s go there next as we continue to look at actionable steps to apply a keyword strategy to your website.

 We’re using landing pages here very loosely.
 Any page a person lands on when they click on a search result is a landing page.
-It may not hold the same prestige as an Adwords landing page that earns high conversions.
+It may not hold the same prestige as a Google Ads landing page that earns high conversions.
 But it’s role of generating awareness and trust while furthering the buyer’s journey is equally important.

 This might be a sales page, pricing page, or a blog article.